strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 #### Escape

-[Escape](https://escape.tech/) is a GraphQL security SaaS platform running an automated pentest tool.

-You can effortlessly incorporate this platform into your current CI/CD pipeline such as Github Actions or Gitlab CIs which makes it convenient to set up.
+[Escape](https://escape.tech/) is a GraphQL security SaaS platform running an automated pentest tool that can be incorporated into your CI/CD pipeline such as Github Actions or Gitlab CIs

 The security notifications will be automatically communicated to your CI/CD platform, enabling you to promptly attend to them.